ChristopherHButler/preact-leaflet/README.md

 ### Event listeners
 Props prefixed with `on` are handled as event listeners, e.g. `onZoom` will listen for the `zoom` event.

+## Contributing
+Yes.
+Do it.
+All about that.

+#### How to contribute
+1. Fork the project
+2. Create a feature branch (`git checkout -b f/amazingFeature`)
+3. Commit your changes (`git commit -m 'added awesome sauce'`)
+4. Push to the remote branch (`git push origin f/amazingFeature`)
+5. Open a pull request.

+#### Contributors: 1

+- :monkey_face: Christopher Harold Butler ([ChristopherHButler](https://github.com/ChristopherHButler))

+## Acknowledgments

+This library is based off the now archived [kontrollanten/preact-leaflet](https://github.com/kontrollanten/preact-leaflet)

+It also borrows some typing from [Benjythebee/preact-leaflet-typescript](https://github.com/Benjythebee/preact-leaflet-typescript) however this repo also seems to be stagnant.